KantaraInitiative/wg-otto/docs/proposal/proposal.md

     * uma_rs
     * uma_rp
     * uma_as
-* filter - OPTIONAL - expression to narrow the result set based on specific criteria
+* filter - OPTIONAL - expression to narrow the result set based on specific criteria.
+Expression is represented in jspath format (https://github.com/dfilatov/jspath).
+* depth - OPTIONAL - represents depth of graph resolving.
+By default depth is set to 0 (not following federation links).

 Requests:
   - /federations - returns federation IDs available from this Registration Authority